HARD WATER DATA / UTTAR PRADESH

 Bareilly hard water - answered.

-How should households in Bareilly handle the first DescaleX cycle?+
+How should households in Bareilly handle the first descaling cycle?+

 At 550 ppm, homes in Bareilly should treat the first clean as a reset and then maintain on schedule.
-If the washer or geyser has gone months without real descaling, one maintenance cycle is often not the same thing as a true first clean, especially in households with daily hot-water or laundry use.
+If the washing machine has gone months without real descaling, one light maintenance cycle may not be the same thing as a true first clean.

-What is the most sensible DescaleX pack for Bareilly?+
+What is the most sensible OrangeDemon pack for Bareilly?+

 For Bareilly, the right product box plus a follow-up cycle is usually the most practical starting point.
-It lets the user treat the main symptom first and still keep enough product back for a second appliance or the next maintenance cycle instead of slipping back into emergency-only cleaning.
+Use WashDX for the primary washing machine symptom, then keep the next cycle ready so the same hard-water pattern does not rebuild quietly.

 Will every locality in Bareilly show the same TDS?+